 A. The Union will provide the Employer with a written list of staff representatives responsible for representation at the university.
 The Union will provide written notice to the Employer of any changes within thirty (30) calendar days of the changes.

-B. Staff representatives may have access to the Employer’s offices or facilities to carry out representational activities.
-The representatives will notify local management prior to their arrival and will not interrupt the normal operations of the Employer.
-The staff representative may meet with bargaining unit employees in non-work areas during the employee’s meal periods, rest periods, and before and after his or her shift.
+B. Prior to their arrival, Union representatives will notify Labor Relations staff, and will have access to non-secure University spaces, offices or facilities to carry out representational activities; provided those activities do not interrupt the normal operations of the Employer.
+Meetings between staff representatives and employees for representational activities will occur in non-work areas during the employee’s meal periods, rest periods, or before or after the employee’s shift.

 C. The Employer’s written Board of Trustee or administrative policies pertaining to employees represented by the Union will be made available to staff representatives.